StaleFlow: Staleness-Aware Data Management for Mitigating Data Skewness in Fully Disaggregated RL Post-Training: Control Data Staleness

 \subsection{Trajectory Version Identifier}

 Enabling flexible rollout coordination requires the ability to track data and bound staleness at the trajectory level.
-To achieve this, each initial trajectory in \system is assigned a version identifier, denoted as $V_{traj}$, which indicates the model version that will be used to generate the trajectory.
-If partial rollout is enabled (i.e., different segments may be generated using different versions), it refers to the oldest tolerated version.
-The assignment of $V_{traj}$ is handled jointly by the rollout coordinator and the staleness manager.
+To achieve this, each trajectory in \system is assigned a version identifier, denoted as $V_{traj}$, which indicates the model version that will be used to generate the trajectory.
+When partial rollout is enabled (i.e., different segments may be generated using different versions), it refers to the oldest tolerated version.\footnote{Partial rollout is enabled by default (\system works both with and without it).} The assignment of $V_{traj}$ is handled jointly by the rollout coordinator and the staleness manager.

 The rollout coordinator dynamically proposes $V_{traj}$ for initial trajectories before generation.
 The staleness manager, on the other hand, serves a dual role as both a discriminator and a tracker.
 (1) \textit{As a discriminator,} it verifies whether a proposed $V_{traj}$ would violate the specified \textit{staleness bound}~$\eta$.
 If not, the rollout coordinator may proceed to assign this $V_{traj}$.
 (2) \textit{As a tracker,} it persistently records $V_{traj}$ once assigned and maintains the lifecycle of each trajectory.